Dental-Integrators-Association/diadocs/dia-discord/dia-discord-faq.md

   Please submit a feature request at our DIA Github repository. https://github.com/dtc-inc/diadocs

 ## If I can't find answers here, where else may I go?
  Asking for help in the #help channel will get you somewhere.
-You may also visit our [documentation](https://github.com/DTC-Inc/diadocs/tree/main/dia-discord).
+You may also visit our documentation https://github.com/DTC-Inc/diadocs/tree/main/dia-discord.

 ## I'm a moderator or admin, where do I start?
   For now, please talk about this in the #mod channel.
 Or help with this! https://github.com/DTC-Inc/diadocs/blob/main/dia-discord/dia-discord-mod-getting-started.md